pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 Secondly the overall approach is what I often term a "gulp, mark and extract" logic whereby a very large superset of the data is marshalled in a temporary table and then logic committed against that recordset.
 It can make the code hard to follow as recordset selectors are adjusted before a final extraction.
 If my explanations are lacking please enter an issue to prod me to better explain things.

-Navigation in classic logic recurses level paths in the dataset.
-While this provides a performance boost in many instances where level paths comprise thousands of flowlines, the shortcut is devalued by the need to check individual flowlines against limiters and recalculate the path time and length.
-Overall it makes for a complicated logic.
-The NLDI rewrite declined to follow this logic and I concur as my general feeling is with modern databases this boost is wash at best.
-However it is worth emphasizing that fundmentally classic navigation is different from NLDI and WATERS v3.0 navigation in it's usage of level paths.
+Navigation in classic logic recurses level paths as it travels for network.
+The NLDI rewrite declined to follow this logic instead walking flowline by flowline.
+After consideration I concur that the most straightforward logic is to avoid the level path approach.
+Thus it is worth emphasizing that fundamentally classic navigation is different from NLDI and WATERS v3.0 navigation in it's usage of level paths.

 #### Upstream Mainline